The Health Benefits of Guava Fruit

 The timber from the tree has a fine grain and is strong.
 It is used for making carvings, etchings, hair combs, handles.
 It is also used as fuel.

 Leaves and Bark

-The tannin from the leaves and bark is used for tanning hides and to color silk black.
-In some countries it is used to color cotton black.
+The tannin from the leaves and bark is used for tanning hides and to colour silk black.
+In some countries, it is used to colour cotton black.

 They are also dehydrated and made into a powder and used in bakery and confectionery products.

-Please consult you medical doctor or health service provider before taking any home remedies or supplements or before embarking on a new health routine.
+Please consult your medical doctor or health service provider before taking any home remedies or supplements or before embarking on a new health routine.
 This article is for information purposes only.

 Guava Cream Cheese Delite